dodotrix/AdministrationProject/README.md

 # Dental office administration app

-This was a learning project in which I wanted to get familiar with technologies liste below.
+This was a learning project in which I wanted to get familiar with technologies listed below.

 # Technologies